top of page

 The UI mockups were made in Figma.
 They would indicate the way buttons were laid out but also suggest the style which would be reviewed as well.

-The settings menu is implemented into the game after some iterations.
+The settings menu implemented into the game after some iterations.
 Assets were made by another developer and for implementation I collaborated with another.

 Management